-Men in Black: Alien Attack puts you in the MiB training facility and arms you with a weapon to defend the galaxy from the alien scum that mean to destroy our planet.
-Only the training quickly becomes real, and you are thrusted out onto the streets of New York to deal with the real thing.
+Men in Black: Alien Attack puts you in the MiB training facility and arms you with a weapon to defend the galaxy from the alien scum that means to destroy our planet.
+Only the training quickly becomes real, and you are thrust out onto the streets of New York to deal with the real thing.

-If you’ve ever experienced this attraction before, you know it can be quite challenging and even overwhelming at times.
-There is a lot going on and limited time to rack up as many points as you can.
+If you’ve ever experienced this attraction before, you know it can be pretty challenging and even overwhelming at times.
+A lot is going on, and limited time to rack up as many points as you can.
 That’s why I’ve put together this guide to help you become a Galaxy Defender and maybe even reach that coveted 999,999 point score!

-Before we get into the specifics, let me provide some basic tips.
+Before we get into the specifics, let me provide some essential tips.
 First, you don’t get penalized for shooting and missing.
-In fact, it’s the exact opposite.
-You actually get points just for firing the gun, so keep shooting.
+It’s the exact opposite.
+You get points just for firing the gun, so keep shooting.

 Second, there’s no need to pull and release the trigger.
-You can simply squeeze it the whole time and your weapon will continue to fire.
+You can squeeze it the whole time, and your weapon will continue to fire.

 Third, the gun will light up and make a sound when you hit a target, so you know you’re scoring points.
 If you’re shooting at a target and you don’t see your gun light up or hear it make a sound, move on to another target.
 Also, try not to look at your score.
 Looking away from the targets can be distracting and cause you to miss some of the best ones.

 Finally, you can hit the same target multiple times.
-Just because you already got points from one alien, doesn’t mean you can’t get more.
-In fact, there are a handful of targets you should stay on for multiple hits if you want to rack up the highest possible score.
+Just because you already got points from one alien doesn’t mean you can’t get more.
+There are a handful of marks you should stay on for multiple hits if you want to rack up the highest possible score.